-On average, Call of Duty: Black Ops Cold war will take a whooping 4 hours 29 minutes to download in the UK!
+On average, Call of Duty: Black Ops Cold War will take a whooping 4 hours 29 minutes to download in the UK!
 While popular Grand Theft Auto V for PlayStation 5 will take just under 3 hours.

 For quicker download times, try out Fortnite - you can expect it to take just over 30 minutes.

-There are few things you can do to make downloads faster, and if you regularly download new games or updates, it could save you a significant amount of time and bandwidth.
+There are a few things you can do to make downloads faster, and if you regularly download new games or updates, it could save you a significant amount of time and bandwidth.

 First things first, make sure you have the best broadband for gaming that’s available in your area.
 If it’s been a while since you signed up with your provider there may be faster, more reliable internet connections available where you live.

 So run a quick speedtest and check what broadband speed you currently have, then browse through the latest broadband deals to see if you could get faster broadband.
 Ideally look for ultrafast broadband with download speeds of around 100Mbps to make your gaming experience that much smoother.

 If you already have fantastic broadband speeds, you could still be limited by the strength and speed of your Wi-Fi.
 While connecting your console or PC to the internet via Wi-Fi is easier and tidier, it can prevent you from accessing your internet’s top speeds.

 Most modern Wi-Fi routers can deliver speeds up to around 400Mbps, which despite being very fast is comparatively slow compared to the 1000Mbps+ speeds available via a direct ethernet connection to ultrafast broadband.

 A hardwired connection via ethernet cable is also more stable and by-passes any problems you might have with weak Wi-Fi signal or problems with your router.